Instructional & Design Staff

 Paul Glader is an active educator, performer, and composer/arranger in the Greater Cincinnati area.
 Born in Akron, Ohio, Paul is a graduate of Ellet High School and the University of Cincinnati College-Conservatory of Music with a bachelor’s of music in education.
 He has taught band at Gray Middle School (Union, KY), Taylor High/Middle School (Cleves, OH), and in the New Richmond school district.
 As an arranger and composer, he has written for beginning bands, high school bands, and collegiate bands in the region, as well as regularly writing for his own brass band, The Cincy Brass.
 Paul is an active performer on saxophone in The Cincy Brass, The Kentucky Symphony Orchestra, The Blue Water Kings, and also does freelance work.

-John Leonard is currently the Interim Director of the Western Michigan University “Bronco” Marching Band.
-Before coming to WMU, Leonard studied at University of Massachusetts at Amherst where in 2002 he earned a bachelor’s of music in music education before going back to get a masters of music in jazz composition and arranging which he earned in 2013.
-He also served as the athletic band director at Northeastern University.
-His Master of Music in Conducting degree, earned in 2018, is from Western Michigan University.
-Having served one year as Interim Director at WMU, he begins doctoral conducting work at the University of Kansas this fall.
+Dr. John Leonard is currently the Assistant Director of the University of Minnesota Marching Band.
+John studied at University of Massachusetts at Amherst where in 2002 he earned a Bachelor of Music in Education degree and a 2013 Masters of Music in Jazz Composition and Arranging degree.
+He has previously served as the athletic band director at Northeastern University and the interim Director of Athletic Bands at Western Michigan University.
+A Master of Music in Conducting degree was earned from Western Michigan University in 2018.
+His doctoral conducting work was completed at the University of Kansas in 2021.

 Drill Designer and Marching Technique/Winds Instructor